A Brave New Baltic

 Jūrmala – Latvia’s “Northern Riviera”

 Jūrmala is the largest spa town on the shores of the Baltic Sea.
-It is a veritable oasis of natural healing and health that prides itself in an almost unbelievable concentration of natural resources, both in the air and underground.
-The sea, the wind and majestic pines calmly coexist alongside a vibrant cultural scene, a combination that refreshes and enriches all who spend time there.
+It's a veritable oasis of natural healing and health that prides itself on an almost unbelievable concentration of natural resources, both in the air and underground.
+The sea, the wind and majestic pines calmly coexist alongside a vibrant cultural scene: a combination which refreshes and enriches all those who spend time there.

 By train from Riga: 32 minutes to Majori station (by the coast) or 50 minutes to Sloka station (central Jūrmala).

 Kemeri – a true wilderness at your fingertips